First impeachment inquiry into Andrew Johnson: James F. Wilson's argument against impeachment

 After Boutwell's presentation, James F. Wilson, chairman of the House Committee on the Judiciary took to the floor to argue against impeachment.
 Wilson argued that while Johnson was the "worst of presidents", his opposition to the positions of the Republican Party was not illegal.
 Wilson argued that, despite Boutwell's assertion that it did, the House did not have lone authority to determine what constitutes an "impeachable offense".
-Wilson warned the that a broad interpretation of impeachment powers, as Boutwell championed, in theory could allow the House to effectively dictate the policy of presidents.
+Wilson warned that a broad interpretation of impeachment powers, as Boutwell championed, in theory could allow the House to effectively dictate the policy of presidents.
 He spent half of his speech arguing that impeachment was only reserved for indictable crimes, and the other half attacking those who opposed this position.

 Wilson characterized the part of Boutwell's argument that had argued impeachment could stop Johnson from interfering in the southern states during the 1868 presidential election as Boutwell effectively arguing the House should be allowed to impeach Johnson for something he could do, rather than some thing he had done.
 Wilson argued, "this would lead us even beyond the conscience of this house."

 Wilson also argued that much of Boutwell's argument was inconsistent with the majority committee report.
-Indeed, Boutwell’s speech had a number of inconsistencies with the case made in the majority report.
+Indeed, Boutwell's speech had a number of inconsistencies with the case made in the majority report.
 Boutwell's speech, at one point, had dismissed English precedents as irrelevant to impeachment under the United States constitution, despite the fact that the majority report cited English precedents.
 Boutwell had also argued against the minority's stance by characterizing their view as one under which an officer who committed murder in such a manner that they would be outside of United States court jurisdiction would be immune to impeachment.
 However, the majority report had explicitly stated a belief that murder would not be an impeachable offense, as it would not directly relate to officeholding.
 Michael Les Benedict has opined, "Wilson's blunt analysis of the inconstancies between Boutwell's brilliant speech and William's mediocre report did tremendous damage to the impeachers' case."

-In his closing remarks, Wilson asked, "if we cannot arraign the president for a specific crime, for what are we to proceed against him?...If we cannot state upon paper a specific crime, how are we to carry this case to the Senate for a trial?"
+In his closing remarks Wilson asked, "if we cannot arraign the president for a specific crime, for what are we to proceed against him?...If we cannot state upon paper a specific crime, how are we to carry this case to the Senate for a trial?"